Read all about Benjamin Moore Simply White, plus see 19 real homes that use it!

-White Dove is an incredibly popular shade from Benjamin Moore.
-When you look at Simply White vs White Dove, you’ll see a lot of similarities.
+Benjamin Moore White Dove is another incredibly popular shade from Benjamin Moore.
+When you look at Simply White vs. White Dove, you’ll see a lot of similarities.
 Both whites are in the OC (aka Off-White Collection).
 Both shades are also warm whites, although they are not equally as warm.

 As you can see from the image below, White Dove is a bit darker with an LRV of 85.4.
 It also has much stronger greige undertones where Simply White picks up more yellow—but just a touch.

 Benjamin Moore Simply White vs. Chantilly Lace